 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Do not chew the metronidazole or tetracycline pills.
 Swallow each pill whole.

 To prevent heartburn and damage to the esophagus, be sure to take each dose (especially the bedtime dose) with a full glass of water (8 ounces).

 Take all 4 pills four times daily with meals and at bedtime.

-Take this medication for the full prescribed length of time.
+Take this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-The antibiotics in this medication will not treat a viral infection such as the common cold or flu.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Bismuth subsalicylate, metronidazole, and tetracycline will not treat a viral infection such as the common cold or flu.